vishnu-narayanan-kr/vishnu-narayanan-kr/README.md

 # Hello, I'm Vishnu Narayanan👋

-I'm a software developer with 3 years of industry experience, specializing in:
+I'm a software developer with 3 years of industry experience.

-- React
-- JavaScript
-- Java
-- C++

 Let's connect on [LinkedIn](https://www.linkedin.com/in/vishnu-narayanan-05b167193/)